Refinements of the Eigenstate Thermalization Hypothesis under Local Rotational Invariance via Free Probability: Introduction

 The rest of the manuscript is organized as follows.
 In Sec.~\ref{sec_change} we present in detail the idea of global and local rotational invariance; we briefly review Weingarten calculus for the calculation of averages of products of matrix elements, and key concepts of free probability.
 The next four sections contain the bulk of our new results: \begin{itemize}[leftmargin=1.2em, itemsep=0.5em, topsep=0.5em] \item Sec.~\ref{sec_global}: we start by the simplest toy model of global rotational invariance; we derive a closed formula for the leading and subleading contributions; those can be read in terms of free cumulants on the lattice of non-crossing partitions. \item Sec.~\ref{sec_local}: we consider the second toy model with local rotational invariance, which allows us to improve the closed formula from the global case by incorporating the energy dependence; we translate the corresponding quantities from standard free cumulants to local free cumulants, related to operator-valued free probability. \item Sec.~\ref{sec_ETH}: these findings lead us to define empirical averages over small energy windows for the fixed matrix $A$ and to directly link the smooth functions of ETH and local free cumulants.
-In this way, we gain back ETH and the first subleading correction to the factorization of the diagrams. \item Sec.~\ref{sec_numerical} provides numerical tests conducted in a many-body non-integrable Floquet system, demonstrating strong agreement with our theoretical predictions. \end{itemize} In Sec.~\ref{sec_conclusions} we conclude and discuss the implication of our work. \\ There are several appendices where we discuss the detailed calculations through Weingarten calculus: App.~\ref{app_permutations}, then Apps.~\ref{app_GRIderivation} and \ref{app_LRIderivation} respectively for global and local rotational invariance.
-In App.~\ref{App_HCIZ} we discuss a different approach to make connection with free probability, based on the Harish-Chandra-Itzykson-Zuber integral, and in App.~\ref{app_num} we provide other numerical analysis.
+In this way, we gain back ETH and the first subleading correction to the factorization of the diagrams. \item Sec.~\ref{sec_numerical} provides numerical tests conducted in a many-body non-integrable Floquet system, demonstrating strong agreement with our theoretical predictions. \end{itemize} In Sec.~\ref{sec_conclusions} we conclude and discuss the implications of our work, with an outlook on future directions suggested by the principle of local rotational invariance and possible applications of the subleading corrections.\\ There are several appendices.
+In App.~\ref{app_FB} we introduce additional concepts from free probability that complement the ones in the main text.
+We then discuss the detailed calculations through Weingarten calculus in Apps.~\ref{app_GRIderivation} and \ref{app_LRIderivation}, respectively for global and local rotational invariance.
+In App.~\ref{app_linkFB} we link the results obtained from local rotational invariance to operator-valued free probability.
+An alternative approach to free probability, based on the Harish-Chandra–Itzykson–Zuber integral, is discussed in App.~\ref{App_HCIZ}, while App.~\ref{app_num} presents additional numerical analyses.
+In App.~\ref{app_corr_fun} we show how the subleading corrections discussed in this paper determine the late-time plateau of \emph{thermal free cumulants}~\cite{pappalardi2022eigenstate}, providing a quantitative characterization of long-time freeness in chaotic dynamics.